beezwax/markdown-compiler/doc/parser.md

 end
 ```

-`match_first` does just that, it will try the given parsers and return the first
+It will try the given parsers and return the first valid node it finds.
+The
-valid node it finds.
-The order of the parsers is very important as they get
-tested in the given order.
+order of the parsers is very important as they get tested in the given order.

 Now, onto the next rule: `SentenceAndNewline := Sentence+ NEWLINE NEWLINE`.